MrityuNJ45/Online-Hardware-and-Software-Support-System/README.md

 ## Feedback

-If you have any feedback, please reach out to us at mrityunjaysorcar@gmail.com
+If you have any feedback, please reach out to mrityunjaysorcar@gmail.com

 ## Author